fimuko/fimuko.github.io/README.md

 just a blog
-- written with markdown for simplicity and speed
+- posts written with markdown for simplicity and speed
 - hosting: github pages
+- posts in _posts, the rest of the files is for static website generation
-- styling: github pages compatible jekyll theme (cayman)
+- styling: github pages compatible jekyll theme ([cayman blog](https://github.com/lorepirri/cayman-blog#hosting-with-github-pages)), slightly [customized](https://jekyllrb.com/docs/themes/#understanding-gem-based-themes)